Member Organizations

 Accounting

-The financial reporting framework in Kosovo is detailed in the Law No. 06/L–032 on Accounting, Financial Reporting and Auditing, which requires application of international standards on accounting and auditing for business entities, except for entities subject to the supervision of the Central Bank of Kosovo (CBK).
+The financial reporting framework in Kosovo is established under Law No. 06/L–032 on Accounting, Financial Reporting and Auditing.
+The law requires the application of international accounting and auditing standards for business entities, except for entities subject to the supervision of the Central Bank of the Republic of Kosovo (CBK).
+Banks, insurance companies, pension funds, and other financial institutions are additionally regulated under Law No. 03/L–209 on the Central Bank of the Republic of Kosovo.
+The CBK requires banks and insurance companies to apply full International Financial Reporting Standards (IFRS Accounting Standards).

 Auditing